 As mentioned, this calculation is based on a down payment of 20%.
 For borrowers who put 10% down, the required salary would obviously increase.
 Further, mortgage rates are always fluctuating.
 So if the rate increases or decreases, the salary needed would subsequently increase and decrease

 Bear in mind, this is a look at the income needed to buy a home in the Seattle metro area, which varies a lot in terms of home prices.
-In Seattle, for example, the median home price is $595,000 as of May 2019.
+In the Seattle metro area, for example, the median home price is $521,300 as of February 2020.
 But there are more affordable cities in the metro area, where the median home value is roughly half of Seattle’s.
-For example, the median home price in Tacoma is $370,000.
+For example, the median home price in Tacoma is $337,900.
 So you have to take these figures with a grain of salt.

 A Better Way to Determine Salary Requirements for a Mortgage